michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 Begin.
 ```

-This creates a personalised learning path—AI adjusts difficulty based on student performance.
+This creates a personalised learning path,AI adjusts difficulty based on student performance.

----
+,

 ### Why This Matters